OSInside/kiwi/doc/source/quickstart.rst

 build that with the legacy KIWI, unless the appliance description properly encapsulates the differences into a profile.

-The next generation KIWI also provides the :option:`--compat` option and the :command:`kiwicompat` tool to be able to use the same commandline as provided with the legacy KIWI version.
+The next generation KIWI also provides the `--compat` option and the :command:`kiwicompat` tool to be able to use the same commandline as provided with the legacy KIWI version.